 Valid/signed CPR cards are to be uploaded to and managed through CastleBranch.com.
 Certification is valid for two years.
-If nearing expiration, renewal is REQUIRED.
-St. Joseph's College of Nursing does not provide these courses.
+If nearing expiration, renewal is REQUIRED prior to expiration date.

 STUDENT BACKGROUND CHECK

 St. Joseph's College of Nursing's enrollment requirements include submission of a background check for all accepted students.
 To ensure the safety and well-being of all patients, background checks are a standard practice for working in health care.
 Student placement in a clinical site/agency assumes that the person possesses good moral character and the ability to successfully pass the rigor of a background investigation and criminal background check.
 Therefore, it is required that all enrolled students obtain a background check prior to beginning clinical practice.